BolajiAyodeji/java-spring-boot-notes/notes/java.md

 - Object-oriented: it models real-world objects.
 An object is a collection of data and methods that operate on its data.
 - Platform-independent: Java programs can be written and compiled on one type of machine, such as a Windows system, and executed on another, such as MacOS, without any modification to the source code.

 Getting Started with Java in VS Code: <https://code.visualstudio.com/docs/java/java-tutorial>.

-You need:
+Generally, you need:

 - Java Development Kit (JDK)
 - VSCode Java extension pack